-Michael Durst (Senior statutory auditor)
+Michael Durst (Senior Statutory Auditor)

-Landan Baker Limited
+Whore for Landan Baker Limited

-For and on behalf of

-Landau Baker Limited

-Chartered Accountants Statutory Auditors

-Mountcliff House 154 Brent Street London NW4 2DR
+for and on behalf of Landau Baker Limited Chartered Accountants Statutory Auditors 154 Brent Street London NW4 2DR

-10 December 2019
+14 December 2020

-INDEPENDENT REPORTING ACCOUNTANT'S ASSURANCE REPORT ON REGULARITY TO KING'S CROSS ACADEMY TRUST AND THE EDUCATION & SKILLS FUNDING AGENCY
+INDEPENDENT REPORTING ACCOUNTANT'S ASSURANCE REPORT ON REGULARITY TO KING'S CROSS ACADEMY TRUST AND THE EDUCATION AND SKILLS FUNDING AGENCY

-In accordance with the terms of our engagement letter dated 05 July 2019 and further to the requirements of the Education & Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2018 to 2019, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by King's Cross Academy Trust during the year 1 September 2018 to 31 August 2019 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 05 July 2019 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2019 to 2020, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by King's Cross Academy Trust during the year 1 September 2019 to 31 August 2020 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to King's Cross Academy Trust and the ESFA in accordance with the terms of our engagement letter.
+This report is made solely to King's Cross Academy Trust and ESFA in accordance with the terms of our engagement letter.
 Our work has been undertaken so that we might state to King's Cross Academy Trust and ESFA those matters we are required to state in a report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than King's Cross Academy Trust and ESFA, for our work, for this report, or for the conclusion we have formed.